A Curse So Dark and Lonely: Reception

 A Curse So Dark and Lonely was a New York Times Bestseller upon its release.
 This was Brigid Kemmerer's ninth novel, but her first time on the bestseller list, and it has been referred to as her "breakout novel."
 It made the Indie Next List as a Kid's Next Winter 2018-2019 pick.
 According to Publishers Weekly, Kemmerer's combined sales for all of her books published with Bloomsbury surged to over one million copies in the year after A Curse So Dark and Lonely's release.

 A starred review from Publishers Weekly called it an "enthralling modern fable" that does a good job "illustrating intimacy's relationship with honesty, respect, trust, and consent."
 Kirkus Reviews dubbed this book "A fast-paced, richly detailed feminist epic."
 Tor highlighted A Curse So Dark and Lonely as one of their recommendations for Science Fiction/Fantasy books with disability representation, saying that Harper "embraces her true value, makes friends who don't view her as a liability, and sees her condition as a part of her that she doesn't need to change."

-A Curse So Dark and Lonely has also found success in the BookTok corner of TikTok, catapulting it to a wider audience and causing it to receive notice for being similar in audience to other wildly successful books on the app like A Court of Thorns and Roses.
+A Curse So Dark and Lonely has also found success in the BookTok corner of TikTok, exposing it to a wider audience and causing it to receive notice for being similar in audience to other popular books on the app like A Court of Thorns and Roses.